athulgr/reminder/README.md

 ## About

-**The APEX Alter Ego** is a unique, high-intensity web application designed to enforce daily compliance and motivation through psychological pressure.
+**The  Alter Ego** is a unique, high-intensity web application designed to enforce daily compliance and motivation through psychological pressure.
 Unlike traditional supportive reminder apps, APEX leverages a **hostile Future Self persona** to deliver tasks, motivation, and guilt-trips exclusively through a chat-centric interface.

 This app is not for the faint of heart—it’s built to push users to achieve their most ambitious goals through **fear, guilt, and relentless accountability**.